Learn more about the retreats and team

 Who Attends

-We welcome individuals working within healthcare in New Zealand and abroad.
+We welcome individuals working within healthcare in Aotearoa New Zealand and abroad, no matter where you are on your journey with te ao māori understanding.

 -